ECE Industry Advisory Board

 Sharon Barkume is a registered patent attorney at Barkume & Associates and an adjunct professor at Stony Brook University’s business school.
 Sharon is also Director of Operations and IP Counsel for Millennial Materials and Devices, Inc., a startup company located in the Long Island High Technology Incubator in Stony Brook, NY.
 The company is commercializing materials and devices that use nanotechnology developed at Stony Brook University.
 Sharon’s previous positions include: co-founder and CEO of QB Sonic, a start-up medical device company located in the Long Island High Technology Incubator in Stony Brook, NY; Of Counsel at Campolo, Middleton & McCormick a general practice law firm located in Ronkonkoma, NY; IP Counsel at Canrock Ventures a venture capital firm that funds startup companies, located in Hicksville, NY; IP Counsel at Sound Interventions a startup medical device company located in the Long Island High Technology Incubator in Stony Brook, NY; and Electrical Engineer at Airborne Instruments Laboratory, a large defense contractor located in Deer Park, NY.
 Sharon has a J.D. from Touro Law Center, an M.B.A. from Stony Brook University, and a B.S. in Electrical Engineering from University of Maryland.

-William Forman is the President and CEO of North Atlantic Industries, Inc. (NAI), a leading independent designer and manufacturer of unique Commercial Off-The-Shelf (COTS) and custom electronic subsystems for military, industrial, and commercial aerospace markets.
-William acquired the business in 1992 and broadened its focus through a series of acquisitions and significant engineering investments.
-William has been named "Long Island Ernst & Young Entrepreneur of the Year" and won the "40 Under 40" award sponsored by Long Island Business News.
-William's philanthropic pursuits focus on the lives of disadvantaged children.
+Bill Forman is the President and CEO of North Atlantic Industries, Inc. (NAI), a leading independent designer and manufacturer of unique Commercial Off-The-Shelf (COTS) and custom electronic subsystems for military, industrial, and commercial aerospace markets.
+Bill acquired the business in 1992 and broadened its focus through a series of acquisitions and significant engineering investments.
+Bill has been named "Long Island Ernst & Young Entrepreneur of the Year" and won the "40 Under 40" award sponsored by Long Island Business News.
+Bill's philanthropic pursuits focus on the lives of disadvantaged children.
 He serves as a board member of Publicolor, a not-for-profit organization that engages at-risk youths.
 NAI supports FIRST, a high school robotics program meant to inspire young people's interest in science and technology.

 Predrag Hadzibabic, General Electric Aviation